jeka-dev/jeka/README.md

 For debuging the project, you have to setup Intellij in order to workaround witj an Intellij issue :
 Settings/Preferences | Build, Execution, Deployment | Debugger | Data Views | Kotlin | enable "Disable coroutine agent.
 [See here](https://stackoverflow.com/questions/68753383/how-to-fix-classnotfoundexception-kotlinx-coroutines-debug-agentpremain-in-debu)

+## How to edit documentation

+Documentation is generated with [MkDocs](https://www.mkdocs.org/).
+Documentation sources are located (here)[docs].

+You must install _MkDocs_ on your computer in your computer prior to execute following command lines from this repo root directory :
+- `mkdocs serve` : generate and serve the documentation on localhost:8000
+- `mkdocs gh-deploy --force` : generate and deploy the documentation to https://jerkar.github.io/jeka.

+The documentation is also supposed to be regenerated after each push/pull-request.

 ## How to Release ?